wordofwarning/wordofwarning.org/current/2014-autumnwinter/thompson/index.md

 *This workshop is for artists and students, but more than anything, it's for people that love food/cooking/eating/making a mess.
 Come armed with a strong anecdote — a story you love telling — and a food that you would like to use to tell it.
 Be as abstract or literal as you like, and bring as little or as much of that food as you need.
 See you soon!*

-To book a place on Selina's workshop please complete an [online booking form](http://habarts.wufoo.eu/forms/workshop-booking-form); for enquiries please call 0161 232 6086 or email <mailto:rsvp@habarts.org>
+Please note that this workshop is now fully booked.

 ####Credits
-Supported using public funding by the National Lottery through Arts Council England.
-Originally developed with support from Theatre in the Mill (Bradford), ARC (Stockton) and West Yorkshire Playhouse (Leeds).
+Chewing The Fat supported using public funding by the National Lottery through Arts Council England; originally developed with support from Theatre in the Mill (Bradford), ARC (Stockton) + West Yorkshire Playhouse (Leeds).
+Workshop also supported by hÅb + STUN as part of Divergency, supported using public funding by the National Lottery through Arts Council England.

 ####Websites
 [www.selinathompson.co.uk](http://www.selinathompson.co.uk) ¦ [@SelinaNThompson](http://twitter.com/SelinaNThompson)